 Land - Waterfront - And More

-Investment Property: This refers to a real estate property that is purchased with the intention of generating income or profit.
+Investment Property: This refers to real estate property that is purchased with the intention of generating income or profit.
 It can include residential rental properties, commercial buildings, or land that can be developed for future sale or rental.
+These purchases can include a much more in depth and detailed purchase, due to local permitting laws, environmental considerations, and accurate cost estimating.
+If you are seeking to purchase property for investment purposes contact us.
+We have, and still do, own long term and short term rental properties in New England and in South Carolina.

-Luxury Homes: These are high-end residential properties that offer exceptional quality, features, and amenities.
+Luxury properties are high-end residential properties that offer exceptional quality, features, and amenities.
 Luxury homes often feature luxurious finishes, high-end appliances, spacious layouts, and extensive landscaping.
 They are typically located in desirable neighborhoods or exclusive communities.
+The Dolloff Team is experienced in the buying and selling of luxury homes.

 Coastal and Waterfront Homes: These are residential properties located near bodies of water, such as oceans, lakes, or rivers.
 They typically offer scenic views, access to water-related activities, and a desirable lifestyle.
 Coastal and waterfront homes can range from small cottages to luxurious estates, depending on the location and market.
 Refer to the note below regarding waterfront site assessments.